Nutrition For Cancer Patients: What You Should and Shouldn’t Eat While Undergoing Treatment

 What Should A Cancer Patient Eat?

 Nutrition for cancer patients involves consuming more calories than usual in order to keep your energy levels high.
-Energy-rich diets that include lots of healthy proteins such as cooked eggs, cheese, cream and milk can help to replenish the body mass and energy lost due to cancer treatment.
-The best sources of energy are protein rich foods that are also low in saturated fat such as legumes, seeds, nuts, low-fat dairy products, eggs, lean meat and poultry as well as fish.
+Energy-rich diets that include lots of healthy proteins such as cooked eggs, cheese, cream, and milk can help to replenish the body mass and energy lost due to cancer treatment.
+The best sources of energy are protein-rich foods that are also low in saturated fat such as legumes, seeds, nuts, low-fat dairy products, eggs, lean meat, and poultry as well as fish.

 A person who’s on cancer treatment such as chemo may also be allowed to consume foods that are rich in fat such as snacks.
-Also, they are allowed to eat more gravies and sauces, as well as eat foods that have been cooked using oil, margarine or butter.
+Also, they are allowed to eat more gravies and sauces, as well as eat foods that have been cooked using oil, margarine, or butter.
 However, there is one exception to this rule which is in cases where cancer does not lead to weight loss.
 Some cancers are known to lead to weight gain which can in turn cause obesity.
 Being obese or overweight can hinder your cancer treatment.
-For cases where the cancer treatment may lead to weight gain, patients are advised to eat a diet that is low in high-fat foods.
+For cases where cancer treatment may lead to weight gain, patients are advised to eat a diet that is low in high-fat foods.

 Which Foods Kill Cancer Cells?

 Numerous studies have shown that omega-3 fatty acids have significant benefits for people undergoing cancer treatment.
 Omega-3 fatty acids are sometimes referred to as ‘miracle’ compounds as they have the power to significantly improve the quality of life of cancer patients.
-Omega-3 fatty acids are also known improve the effects of certain forms of treatments.
+Omega-3 fatty acids are also known to improve the effects of certain forms of treatments.
 However, more research is needed to ascertain the health benefits of these compounds for cancer patients.
 Foods that are rich in omega-3 fatty acids include fish and nuts.

 Iron is another crucial nutrient that cancer patients should strive to include in their diets.
 Iron is crucial in the making of new blood cells.
-Increased intake of iron can help a patient avoid certain side effects of malnutrition such as anaemia.
+Increased intake of iron can help a patient avoid certain side effects of malnutrition such as anemia.